pyeve/eve-swagger/README.rst

     app = Eve(validator=MyValidator)

 **NOTE**: Swagger 2.0 may show errors about example attribute ("should NOT have additional properties").
-You can disable generating example attribute by specifying:
+ You can disable generating example attribute by specifying in the app.py:

 .. code-block:: python

     ...
     app.config['SWAGGER_EXAMPLE_FIELD_REMOVE'] = True
     ...

-... in your app.py

 Disabling the documentation of a resource